Classic Slots

 Best Classic Slots

-And the first slots had… not three reels but five.
-The games were an attempt to make poker into an automated game.
+And the first classic slots games had not three reels but five.
+The games were an attempt to make poker an automated game.
 And that meant five reels to represent the five cards dealt in a standard poker hand.

-The business being business, slot machine companies could also cut down the reels they had to manufacture and produce a much smaller and simpler machine.
+Business being business, slot machine companies could also cut down on the reels they had to manufacture and produce a much smaller and simpler machine.

-And so we have the bones of what makes a classic slot.
+And so we have the bones of what makes classic casino slots.

 Today, we’re well into the second century of the slot.
 Things are changing all the time, and it is not possible to tie a genre or style down to a shortlist of characteristics.